PetersOtto/yellow-Ibbtown/README.md

 ### Footer
 The footer entries can be changed in `footer.md`.
 This file is located in the folder `/content/shared/`

-### Custom css code
-Do you want to insert your own CSS code?
-Go to `/systeme/themes/` and enter your custom code in the »ibbtown.css« file.

 ## Acknowledgements
 * Thank you [Datenstrom](https://datenstrom.se/de/) for the great »Yellow CMS«
 * Danke Karsten für die Donots Bilder